 Python 2.6 or higher.
 The Auto-Installer requires the Python interpreter and standard libraries.
 If these are not already installed on the system, you may be able to add them using the system's package manager.
 Otherwise, you can download them from http://python.org/download/.

 Paramiko 2 or higher.
-This is required to communicate with remote hosts using SSH.
-You can download it from http://www.lag.net/paramiko/.
-Paramiko may also be available from your system's package manager.
+You can download this from http://www.lag.net/paramiko/ if it is not available from your system's package manager.

 Pycrypto version 1.9 or higher.
 This cryptography module is required by Paramiko, and can be iunstalled using